-- Utilize an agenda to write down assignments, homework, assessments, and hall passes. - Actively participate in class by answering questions and completing in-class projects/assignments. - Complete all homework assignments and turn them in when due. - Study for all assessments and be prepared to do your best in all classes. - Come prepared to class with assignments, books, paper, writing utensil, Chromebook, etc. - Seek teacher support when not understanding the material that is being taught; ask for help. - Embrace challenges with a positive growth mindset and believe you can get better with practice.

-• Request homework from your teacher when you are absent.
+- Actively participate in class by answering questions and completing in-class projects/assignments. - Complete all homework assignments and turn them in when due. - Study for all assessments and be prepared to do your best in all classes. - Come prepared to class with assignments, books, paper, writing utensil, etc. - Seek teacher support when not understanding the material that is being taught; ask for help. - Embrace challenges with a positive growth mindset and believe you can get better with practice. - Request homework from your teacher when you are absent.